Why Sense?

-- 1 + 1 = 3: Because the Space Pools interact with the Stripping Application to strip or recombine Yield and Principal Tokens, providing just two underlying assets allows users to trade all three assets against the same pool: Yield Tokens, Principal Tokens, and the target asset.
+- 1 + 1 = 3: Because the Space Periphery contract interacts with the Stripping Application to strip or recombine Yield and Principal Tokens, providing just two underlying assets allows users to trade all three assets against the same pool: Yield Tokens, Principal Tokens, and the variable yield-bearing Target asset.

 # The DeFi Yield Ecosystem With Sense